Glasgow: Kelvingrove, Hunterian, Botanical Gardens, Riverside Museum

 Most of the exhibits were in galleries on two levels surrounding the atriums.
 The two outer atriums also held exhibits, but, being atriums that soared from the ground level to the roof—in the case of one atrium, a glass roof—they held only a single exhibit level.

-You might well ask what sort of stuff did the gallery and museum display?
+You might well ask what sort of stuff the gallery and museum displayed.
 Well, let me tell you.
 It displayed pretty much everything from soup to nuts.

 No Tootsie Rolls